abassawo/FlickrFeed/README.md

 # FlickrFeed

-A network app that pulls most recent images from Flickr's API with support for searching and webview.
+A networked app that pulls most recent images from Flickr's API with support for searching and webview.